Kyrgyzstan

 Kyrgyzstan's history spans a variety of cultures and empires.
-Although geographically isolated by its highly mountainous terrain, Kyrgyzstan has been at the crossroads of several great civilizations as part of the Silk Road along with other commercial routes.
-Inhabited by a succession of tribes and clans, Kyrgyzstan has periodically fallen under larger domination, for example the Turkic nomads, who trace their ancestry to many Turkic states.
-It was first established as the Yenisei Kyrgyz Khanate.
-Later, in the 13th century, Kyrgyzstan was conquered by the Mongol Empire and under several Mongol dynasties; it regained independence, but was later invaded by the Dzungar Khanate.
-After the fall of Dzhungars, Kyrgyz and Kipchaks were an integral part of Kokand Khanate.
+Although geographically isolated by its highly mountainous terrain, Kyrgyzstan has been at the crossroads of several civilizations as part of the Silk Road along with other commercial routes.
+Inhabited by a succession of tribes and clans, Kyrgyzstan has periodically fallen under larger domination, e.g., the Turkic nomads who trace their ancestry to many Turkic states.
+It was first established as the Yenisei Kyrgyz Khaganate.
+In the 13th century it was conquered by the Mongol Empire and under several Mongol dynasties; it regained independence but was invaded by the Dzungar Khanate.
+After the Dzungar genocide by the Qing dynasty, Kyrgyz and Kipchaks were an integral part of the Kokand Khanate.

-In 1876, Kyrgyzstan became part of the Russian Empire, and in 1936, the Kirghiz Soviet Socialist Republic was formed to become a constituent republic of the Soviet Union.
+In 1876, Kyrgyzstan became part of the Russian Empire, and in 1936 the Kirghiz Soviet Socialist Republic was formed to become a constituent republic of the Soviet Union.
 Following Mikhail Gorbachev's democratic reforms in the USSR, in 1990 pro-independence candidate Askar Akayev was elected president.
-On 31 August 1991, Kyrgyzstan declared independence from the USSR and a democratic government was established.
+On 31 August 1991, Kyrgyzstan declared independence from the USSR, and a democratic government was established.
 Kyrgyzstan attained sovereignty as a nation state after the breakup of the Soviet Union in 1991.